Purpose

 Defining a CURRENT_USER Database Link: Example

-The following statement defines a current-user database link to the remote database, using the entire service name as the link name:
+The following statement defines a current-user database link to the

 CREATE DATABASE LINK remote.us.oracle.com